sensebox/books/home/en/assembly/assembly03_osem.md

 > ***hint:*** *you may change the OSeM website-language in the navbar!*

-## Registrierung auf der openSenseMap

 Register your senseBox by filling out the form [here](http://www.opensensemap.org/register).
 In step 2 of the registration you are asked for a hardware setup specification.
 Choose *senseBox:home* and tick the *senseBox:home with (Ethernet)* or *senseBox:home (WiFi)* checkbox, depending on your edition.

 Once the registration is completed, you will receive an email containing keys for your senseBox and sensors, as well as an custom arduino-sketch (see the file extension `.ino`) which you'll need to upload onto the microcontroller.

-> For users from the *Make Light* initiative: Please fill in `MakeLight` in the field *Group identifier*!

 ## Upload the sketch

-Once you downloaded the `sensebox.ino` attachment from the email, you need to upload the sketch onto the microcontroller, as was already described in section 2.
+Once you've downloaded the `sensebox.ino` attachment from the email, you need to upload the sketch onto the microcontroller, as was already described in [section 2](assembly02_software.md).
 Here's a brief summary of the steps:

 1. open the Arduino IDE